Trisfald/veridia-rpg/Rulebook.md

 Parry, block and dodge are contested actions used in response to various types of attack.

 A character can parry melee strikes if his weapon allows it.
-Roll *reaction + melee* to detract successes from an attacker.
+Roll *reaction + parry* to detract successes from an attacker.

 Blocking works in the same manner as parrying with the only difference being the use of a shield.
 It's possible to block missile attacks.

 It's also possible to dodge incoming missiles and close combat blows.
-The roll is *reaction + agility*.
+The roll is *reaction + athletics*.

 ### Exchange